Shreekar11/ai-workflow-automation/README.md

 - Add more Trigger and Action provider to expand the Workflow Automation
 - Provide user to connect with the provider to reduce manual workload
 - Add notification channels (Slack, Discord)
+- Add a feature to display workflow status in real-time

 ## Pros and Cons of Proposed Solution